slimgithub04/VEO_Hackaton/README.md

 ## 🏆 Acknowledgments
 - Built during VEO Hackathon 2024
+- Special thanks to our amazing team members who contributed their expertise
-- Special thanks to the mentors and organizers
+- Thanks to the mentors and organizers for their guidance and support
+- Grateful to our beta testers for their valuable feedback

+## 🤝 Team Values
+- Collaborative Development
+- Knowledge Sharing
+- Code Quality
+- Continuous Learning
+- Open Communication

 ---
-Made with 🤖 and ❤️ by Selim Manai
+Developed with 🤖 and ❤️ by the VEO Hackathon Team